azizbozkurt/Backup_script/README.md

 ##Cron is a daemon which executes scheduled commands in Bash.

 6.Edit the crontable with the command "sudo crontab -e".
-7.You may have to choose an editor for cron first time you use it - choose Vim preferably
+7.You may have to choose an editor for cron first time you use it - choose Vim preferably.
 #This will open the crontable for the root user - all users have their own crontable
 #and their own cron daemon.
 This guide will apply for changes for the root user.